Michael Hughes (basketball)

-Michael Anthony Hughes II (born February 1, 1998) is an American professional basketball player for Kaposvári KK of the Nemzeti Bajnokság I/A, the top division in Hungary.
+Michael Anthony Hughes II (born February 1, 1998) is an American professional basketball player.
 He played college basketball for the Akron Zips and the Duquesne Dukes.

 Early life and high school career

 Hughes joined his first basketball league at the age of five.
 He attended Liberty High School in Liberty, Missouri during his freshman year.
 Due to redistricting, Hughes transferred to Liberty North High School for his sophomore season.
 As a sophomore, he averaged 12.1 points and 8.7 rebounds per game.
 Hughes averaged 14.4 points, 12 rebounds, and 4.7 blocks per game as a junior, while shooting 59.7 percent.
 He earned Suburban Middle Seven All-Conference first-team honors as well as all-district accolades after helping guide Liberty North to a fifth-consecutive district championship.
 As a senior, Hughes averaged 22 points and 15 rebounds per game.
 He set school records for rebounds (979) and blocks (349) during his career.
 He committed to playing college basketball for Akron.